 - 8. The four pole pieces are mounted in the bore of the yoke, which is integral with the slip-ring end frame, and carry the field windings, wound in compound coils.
-One end of the shunt, and one end of the series field, winding, are taken to the positive terminal on the block in the regulator box.
-The other end of the shunt winding is connected to the shunt resistor which is housed in the cradle, whilst the remaining end of the series winding is connected to the positive brush terminal.
-A circuit diagram for the machine is given in fig. 4. - 9.
+A circuit diagram giving the connections is shown in fig. 4. - 9.
 The armature is laminated, and the conductors are carried in skewed slots fitted with slot liners.
 Both input and output windings are carried in common slots, the 3-phase a.c. winding (271⁄2 S.W.G.) being that nearest the shaft, with the d.c. winding (20 S.W.G.) above it.
 At the output end, the conductors are brought out to the slip-rings, phase A to ring one, phase B to ring two, and phase C to ring three, in that order, ring one being that nearest the armature.
-Two bands, each consisting of ten turns of wire, are used to retain the conductors against centrifugal stresses.

-10. Access to the slip-ring assembly is gained by removing the cover band.
+Two bands, each consisting of ten turns of wire, are used to retain the conductors against centrifugal stresses. - 10.
+Access to the slip-ring assembly is gained by removing the cover band.
 Brush pressure is maintained by coil springs; the outer ends of the springs bear on small copper strips, held in position by, and forming electrical connection to, the brush terminals.